rmaniv/a_proc_list/courts/implement.md

 # 1

-**How many more judges will we need to conduct 200,000 trials at a time?**
+**How many more judges will we need to conduct 200,000 trials concurrently?**

-I think we can conduct 200,000 jury trials at a time with our present 20,000 judges.
+I think we can conduct 200,000 jury trials concurrently with our present 20,000 judges.
 We don't need to recruit a single new judge for conducting 200,000 jury trials at a time.

 In order to prove this to you, I first need to prove that judges and juries can function asynchronously.